vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 guess.

 ## Function Transformations
-It can't really be a Jax blog without mentioning function transformations.
-One of the first things you read on the Github page for Jax is "Dig [...] deeper, and you'll see that JAX is really an extensible system for composable function transformations".
+It can't really be a JAX blog without mentioning function transformations.
+One of the first things you read on the Github page for JAX is "Dig [...] deeper, and you'll see that JAX is really an extensible system for composable function transformations".
 I've begun tinkering with this system myself but not enough to write in-depth on it, though I suspect it would mandate an entirely separate